mrzachnugent/ourLife/README.md

 - You can add, assign, edit, and delete tasks.<br>
   <img src="./assets/screenshots/todo.png" style="width: 200px"/>
 - Once a grocey or task is marked as completed, it will go to the bottom of the list.
-- Once a completed task or grocery item is marked as uncompleted, it will go to the top of the list.
+- Once a completed task or grocery item is marked as incomplete, it will go to the top of the list.
 - You can modify your name, avatar, and phone number. <br>
   <img src="./assets/screenshots/myaccount.png" style="width: 200px"/>
 - If the other person annoys you too much, you can always remove the connection and find someone else to connect with. 🤭 <br>